Your card will be charged within 24 hours of when your order was placed.

 Some of our filters contain carbon in the media.
-This is the same type of carbon known as "activated charcoal" used in water filters.
-The carbon gives the media its darker look.
-Where the original equipment filter is carbon, the Filterheads.com cabin filter is made with carbon media.
-Carbon is included in some cabin filters is to absorb odors from the air flowing through your vehicle's vent system.
+This is "activated charcoal", the same type of carbon used in water filters.
+The carbon gives the media it's darker look.
+Where the original equipment filter is carbon, the Filterheads cabin filter is made with carbon media.
+Carbon is included in some cabin filters to absorb odors from air flowing through your vehicle's vent system.

-The filters we sell are "aftermarket" - which means they are made by a company that has no connection with the car manufacturer.
-The "Aftermarket" has both good and bad reputations.
+Our filters are "aftermarket" - which means they are made by a company that has no connection with the car manufacturer.
+Aftermarket has both good and bad reputations.
 Some aftermarket brands are known for being better than the original parts.
-Other brands, unfortunately, give the aftermarket a reputation of being the cheap alternative to original parts.
-The parts we sell are as good as (and in some cases better than) the original parts.
+Other brands, unfortunately, give the aftermarket a reputation of being a cheap alternative to original parts.
+The filters we sell are as good as, if not better, than the original parts.
 Each part is designed to meet or exceed the function of the original.

 Most of our filters come from the factory in 3-pack cartons.
 If you are interested in ordering in carton multiples, we can give you a substantial discount.
 Contact us for a quote.

-In general a cabin filter should be changed every 15,000 miles or once every year.
+The cabin filter should be changed every 15,000 miles or once every year.
 The service interval can vary depending on your driving habits.
-In some instances the maintenance section of your owner's manual may list the recommended service interval for your vehicle.
+For specific recommendations for your vehicle, check the maintenance section of your owner's manual.

 The media in these types of filters will perform exactly the same in both directions when first installed.
 The difference between the sides is their capacity to hold particles before the filter becomes "clogged".
 The way filter media is tested is by measuring how much it restricts the airflow after a specific quantity of dust (grams) has been caught.
 A filter that is "backwards" will reach its maximum allowable restrictiveness at a lower number of grams caught.
 Most filter media (including ours) is made in layers.
 The more open weave layers are on the "input" side, and the tighter woven layers are on the "output" side.
 You won't damage your car by putting it in the wrong way.
 The filter will simply reach its maximum allowable restrictiveness sooner.
 A filter at or beyond its maximum allowable restictiveness will cause the vehicle's air system to move less air than intended.
 The most significant consequence would be ineffective defrosting of the windshield.
 The directional indication on the edge of a cabin filter will be oriented so that the higher capacity side will face the dirty incoming air.